Love Wins The Race

 Racing gasps turned to weeping gasps; I was angry, untriumphant, ashamed, and weak.
 I wasn't this conquering hero overcoming struggle.
 But what did I find at the end?

-My team, crying for my bitter finale to high school cross country, coming to hug me.
+My team, crying for my bitter finale to high school cross country, came to hug me.
 Later, my coach's wife offered me a new view, presenting my failure and disappointment through the lens of faith.

 God's gift to me wasn't granting me a winning performance but expressing His gift of love.
 I saw that love from my parents, team, my coach, and my coach's wife.